Aid and Attendance Eligibility for Veterans 101

 Veterans and surviving spouses most commonly receive aid from the Department of Veterans Affairs in the form of a Veterans Pension or Surviving Spouses Pension.
 After meeting eligibility requirements for these pensions, veterans or surviving spouses may qualify for an additional increased monthly pension called Aid and Attendance.
 This supplemental pension may be available for those who need assistance paying for care.
 Below are the basics of what it takes for a veteran to qualify for Aid and Attendance.

 Before considering eligibility for Aid and Attendance, you should first check to make sure your loved one is eligible for the VA pension.
 Eligibility for this pension requires that a veteran was enlisted in at least 90 days of active duty, including one day during a wartime period.
+Veterans who were dishonorably discharged are not eligible for the VA pension.

 The veteran must also meet one of the following criteria: